 Your Guide to Open Studios

-Santa Cruz is home to a vibrant community of artists, creators, and makers who open up their private studio spaces to the public once a year to share the beauty of their artistic endeavors.
+Santa Cruz County is home to a vibrant community of artists, creators, and makers who open up their private studio spaces to the public once a year to share the beauty of their artistic endeavors.
 Open Studios is a yearly event that spans the first three weeks of October and allows visitors and locals alike the unique opportunity to see artists at work in their own spaces.
 If you have never experienced this phenomenal event, here’s everything you need to know about this year’s Open Studios.

 David Salazar, artist #107 North County Open Studios Artist – Photo by Crystal Birns

-Save the Dates for Open Studios 2022:
+Save the Dates for Open Studios 2023:

 Maïa Negre, Artist #231 South County and All County Open Studios Artist – Photo by Monica Multer